elolab/VarSCAT/README.md

 2. Biopython (my version is 1.76, to run the tool, at least version 1.72)
 3. Pandas (my version is 0.17.1)
 4. NumPy (my version is 1.16.6)
+5. pysam is needed, it may need to be install separately